Adnanites

-The Adnanites (عَدْنَانِيُّون) were a tribal confederation of the Ishmaelite Arabs, traces their lineage back to Ismail son of the Islamic prophet and patriarch Ibrahim and his wife Hajar through Adnan, who originate from the Hejaz.
-Their lineage from him could be further traced back up to prophets Nuh, the founder of the first ship on earth and Adam, the purported first man on earth.
+The Adnanites (عَدْنَانِيُّون) were a tribal confederation of the Ishmaelite Arabs who originate from the Hejaz.
+They trace their lineage back to Ishmael, son of the Islamic prophet and patriarch Abraham and his wife Hagar, through Adnan.
 The Islamic prophet Muhammad belonged to the Quraysh tribe of the 'Adnanites'.

-According to the Arab tradition, The Adnanites are the Northern Arabs, unlike the Qahtanite Arabs of southern Arabia, who are descended from Qahtan, son of the Islamic prophet Hūdʿ.
+According to the Arab tradition, the Adnanites are the Northern Arabs, unlike the Qahtanite Arabs of southern Arabia, who are descended from Qahtan, son of the Islamic prophet Hūdʿ.

-Yemeni genealogical tradition
+Arab genealogical tradition

-According to both Arab and Yemeni genealogical tradition, the Adnanites are descended from Adnan whom in turn comes from the Islamic prophet Ismail. whereas the Yemeni tradition (except the Arab) believes in Qahtanites of Southern Arabia (South of Saudi Arabia and Northern Yemen) are the original, pure Arabs.
+According to Arab genealogical tradition, the Adnanites are descended from Adnan, who in turn is descended from Ishmael, whereas the Qahtanites of Southern Arabia (Yemen) are the original, pure Arabs.

 Modern historiography

-According to modern historians, the traditional distinction between Adnanites and Qahtanites lacks evidence and may have developed out of the later faction-fighting during the Umayyad period.
+According to some modern historians, the traditional distinction between Adnanites and Qahtanites lacks evidence and may have developed out of the later faction-fighting during the Umayyad period.